How to Write a Business Contract: Everything You Need to Know

 - Services involving freelancers or independent contractors.

 No matter the topic of the contract, written contracts are always preferable because they provide a record of what was agreed to, should the contract be disputed and perhaps be sent before a court of law.
 Oral, or spoken agreements, may be technically binding, but they are far more difficult, if not impossible, to enforce.
 One should also be sure they understand every aspect of a contract before they sign it.
 If one does not understand any aspect of a contract, legal counsel should be obtained.
+On UpCounsel you can post a job to get free quotes from experienced business contract lawyers in less than 24 hours (post a job here).

 Basics of Writing a Business Contract